Antonio-Avila/Heart-Disease/README.md

 	- it only performs l1 regularization (LASSO) and since I was using elastic net regularization, I could not use the library to create a similar model as Sci-kit Learn's Logit model.
 	- no need to worry about this in R (or at least I am better able to maneuver such problems)
 - Model performance changes when introducing new data, in my case for the worse.
 The same model trained with more data performed worse.
-- Ultimately, I **placed 95 out of 3905** landing me in the **top 4%** of competitors.
-	- Not bad but could have been better but the grind for shaving off decimal points in error is tough.
-- Placement was suprising given the initial public score.
-My best model performed better once graded on the entire data instead of just a portion
-	- model generalized relatively well to new data, which is usually the goal
-	- never want a model that performs well on the data used to train the model but then performs poorly when introduce to new data